 6. Storage Cube Storage for Bath Toys

-Cover an ordinary storage cube with your favorite fabric that coordinates with your bathroom, and you’ve got a lovely place to store toys as well as seating for you when you’re in the bathroom helping the kids.
+Cover an ordinary storage cube with your favorite fabric that coordinates with your bathroom and is machine washable in case it needs cleaning in time, and you’ve got a lovely place to store toys as well as seating for you when you’re in the bathroom helping the kids.
+Keeping your sanity!

 7. Use a Lingerie Bag for Storing Bath Toys

-If you’re not up for making your own mesh bag, a lingerie bag works in a pinch!
+If you’re not up for making your own mesh bag, a lingerie bag or large pouch works in a pinch!
 It will let toys dry, and you can find them for as little as $1 in some stores.

 8. Use Suction Cups and Baskets to Hold Bathtub Toys

-Baskets and suction cups are also a workable solution for holding bathtub toys.
+Baskets, suction cups, and divider panels are also workable solutions for holding bathtub toys and avoiding bathroom mess.
 We don’t have much luck with suction cups on our current tile, but this has worked for us previously.

 9. Tension Rod and S-Hooks for Storage In Baskets